thanos-io/thanos-community-website/readme.md

     - Possibly implement minio for objectstore offering
     - ^ Adding Thanos Store
     - Create some "homepage" with more information on how to use it + reference to the Cloud sponsor (Civo cloud)
+    - Add ingress to ArgoCD
+    - Add RBAC model to ArgoCD